-by Charlie King
+by Charlie King and Luci Murphy

-Invitations went out at the beginning of the year and additional names were added as many singers converged on the Seabrook nuclear power plant for the Great Occupation, May Day 1977.
+Invitations went out at the beginning of the year and additional names were added as many singers converged on the Seabrook Nuclear Power plant for the Great Occupation, May Day 1977.
 By June roughly 75 musicians responded to the call and gathered for a weekend that created a template that has guided us ever since.

 Folks trickled in, settled down and got to know each other Friday night.
 Saturday was filled with daytime workshops and songswaps.
 Saturday night was a round robin sing - literally a circle of 70+ singers who each sang (and/or led) a song in turn.
 When one singer wanted to jump the line everything ground to a halt.
 A lively discussion ensued.
 It lasted close to an hour!
-Michael Cooney tried to calm the waters by walking to the center of the circle and leading us in “Tis A Gift To Be Simple" - after which the argument picked up where it had left off.
+Michael Cooney tried to calm the waters by walking to the center of the circle and leading us in “Tis A Gift To Be Simple - after which the argument picked up where it had left off.
 Forty years later we’re still experimenting with ways to get the most people a chance to sing in the most reasonable amount of time.

-Year four we experienced a seismic shift when Pete Seeger became a regular attender at the gatherings.
-He immediately challenged us on the lack of diversity in our mostly white, anglo, middle class ranks.
-He suggested an urban weekend would be a more inviting setting for diverse attendance.
-Luci Murphy stepped up and agreed to organize our first winter weekend in January 1981.
-It was all we had hoped for and more, featuring Nueva Cancion, Asian drumming, Gospel choirs and a grand collection of singers from what Luci described as “the demonstration circuit.”
-Having a life and an organizing base of its own, it gave itself a new name: The Peoples Music Network.
+Although inspired by SFS members, the 1981 Winter Gathering had a life and an organizing base of its own - and a new name: The Peoples Music Network.
 PMN & SFS continued to move in tandem, SFS organizing the summer weekends while PMN planned the winter urban gatherings.
-Eventually, the two merged (hence the unwieldy name) but not quickly and not without a lot of back and forth about how to build a network that was a diverse embodiment of the values we espoused.
+Eventually the two merged, but not quickly and not without a lot of back and forth about how to build a network that was a diverse embodiment of the values we espoused.
 It’s a challenge we continue to struggle with today.

-The Gatherings have been a spawning ground for songs which, once heard by 200 or so other singers, were soon being heard around the nation and the world – the 20th century acoustic version of going viral.
-Pat Humphries, Fred Small, Ruthie Pelham, Roy Brown, Kim and Reggie Harris and many more brought songs to the gathering that took on a life of their own.
-And lesser known novice singers who found their first audience at a PMN songswap or round robin may have stumbled but were borne up by 200 supportive voices and carried through to the end of their song, only to come to the next gathering with more experience and confidence.
+The Gatherings have been a spawning ground for songs that, once heard by 200 or so other singers, were soon being heard around the nation and the world – the 20th century acoustic version of going viral.
+Pat Humphries, Fred Small, Ruth Pelham, Roy Brown, Kim & Reggie Harris and many more brought songs to the gathering that took on a life of their own.
+And lesser known novice singers who found their first audience at a PMN/SFS song swap or round robin may have stumbled but were borne up by 200 supportive voices and carried through to the end of their song, only to come to the next gathering with more experience and confidence.